RageAgainstThePixel/unity-cli/README.md

 `hub-install [options]`: Install or update the Unity Hub

 - `--auto-update`: Automatically updates the Unity Hub if it is already installed.
-Cannot be used with --hub-version.
+Cannot be used with `--hub-version`.
 - `--hub-version`: Specify to install a specific version of Unity Hub.
-Cannot be used with --auto-update.
+Cannot be used with `--auto-update`.
 - `--verbose`: Enable verbose output.
 - `--json`: Output installation information in JSON format.